 Organizing and Shelter Monitoring

-The Coalition serves as the court-appointed monitor of the homeless shelter system for single adults, and maintains a constant presence in the shelters to assess conditions and advocate on behalf of residents.
+The Coalition for the Homeless is the designated independent monitor of the municipal shelter system, and maintains a constant presence in the shelters to assess conditions and advocate on behalf of residents.
 However, we believe that the most effective advocates for the homeless are homeless people themselves, and so we launched the Client Advisory Group (CAG), a group of roughly 40 shelter residents who meet bi-monthly in our offices to discuss issues of concern that they themselves have identified.
 Read more about CAG.
 Learn how to become a shelter monitor.

 The Coalition believes that New York is at heart both a compassionate and practical city.
 By helping the general public and policymakers fully understand the reasons for – and solutions to – the current crisis of homelessness, we are confident that New Yorkers will join us in fighting for the proven, humane and cost-effective housing-based solutions to homelessness.
 Read the latest news.
 Join us as an Advocate and stay updated on all important developments.